 - Undertaking special projects and ad hoc tasks that emerge for the EC. - Supporting other members of the EC and facilitating delivery of the tasks of the EC as appropriate.
-Examples are: - Refereeing applications to the Applying Linguistics Fund and a potentially leading role in the competition (e.g. drafting call and liaising with EC, devising and managing the reviewing process, liaising with applicants, providing feedback to unsuccessful applicants, etc). - Reviewing abstracts for the Annual Conference - Refereeing applications to the BAAL seminars - Reading and reviewing updates, plans and budgets for future conferences - Reading and writing short report on at least one book for book prize - (Sometimes) contributing to the BAAL Newsletter - (Sometimes) representing BAAL at Routledge/CUP BAAL seminars - Contributing to discussion, decision making and queries among the EC. - Taking minutes at BAAL EC and AGM meetings. - As a member of EC, attending three BAAL EC meetings and the AGM each year and taking action as agreed in meetings. - Promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.
-One of the Ordinary Members will also oversee and monitor diversity and equality of opportunity in all aspects of BAAL activity and will serve as a point of contact for BAAL members in this regard. - Contributing to and voting on membership issues by email (I'm not sure what this implies.
-We can either leave it as it is or delete it.
+Examples are: - Refereeing applications to the Applying Linguistics Fund and a potentially leading role in the competition (e.g. drafting call and liaising with EC, devising and managing the reviewing process, liaising with applicants, providing feedback to unsuccessful applicants, etc). - Reviewing abstracts for the Annual Conference - Refereeing applications to the BAAL seminars - Reading and reviewing updates, plans and budgets for future conferences - Reading and writing short report on at least one book for book prize - (Sometimes) contributing to the BAAL Newsletter - (Sometimes) representing BAAL at Routledge/CUP BAAL seminars - o Contributing to discussion, decision making and queries among the EC. - Taking minutes at BAAL EC and AGM meetings. - As a member of EC, attending three BAAL EC meetings and the AGM each year and taking actions as agreed in meetings. - o Contributing to and voting on EC issues and decisions by email - Promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.

-Monthly breakdown of key tasks (although these may differ year-to-year)
+Monthly breakdown of possible key tasks (the tasks may differ from year to year)

-- October preparing considering issues to raise at University Council for General and Applied Linguistics (UCGAL) meeting - December review applications for BAAL CUP seminars - January prepare for and attend January EC meeting, collect book(s) and prepare short review(s) by early April - March review conference abstracts - May prepare for and attend summer EC meeting - June review applications for the Committee on Linguistics in Education (CLiE) rep
+- December review applications for BAAL CUP seminars - January prepare for and attend January EC meeting, take minutes, collect BAAL book prize book(s) and prepare short review(s) by early April - March review BAAL conference abstracts - May prepare for and attend summer EC meeting, take minutes - June review applications for the Committee on Linguistics in Education (CLiE) rep - September attend third EC meeting and BAAL conference, participate in evaluating for poster/student presentation prizes, take minutes at AGM